 Basic NFL betting rules

 The NFL schedule comes out well in advance, and teams generally stick to it.
-However, if something does impact a game, here is how sportsbooks in Massachusetts (once they receive legal permission to operate in the state) will likely handle it.
+However, if something does impact a game, here is how sportsbooks in Massachusetts handle their business.

 Change of date